py32-rs/py32-hal/README.md

 - Embassy support
 - All-in-one metapac for peripheral register access, check [py32-data](https://github.com/py32-rs/py32-data) for more
 - All-in-one HAL crate, no need to create a new crate for each chip
-- Async drivers, with async/await support, DMA (TODO)support
+- Async drivers, with async/await support, DMA(TODO) support
 - Write once, run on all supported chips(should be)

 ## Supported Devices and Peripherals

 Currently, supported chips are listed in `Cargo.toml` as feature flags.

-Supported chip flags: `py32f030f16`, `py32f030k28`, More is coming...
+Supported chip flags: `py32f030f16`, `py32f030k28`, `py32f072c1b`, More is coming...

+Note: Currently the program behavior has nothing to do with chip packaging.

 others should work if you are careful as most peripherals are similar enough.In fact, the IPs of peripherals in different PY32 series may be consistent.
 Moreover, some series use the same die, so it might not require much work.